East Flatbush, Brooklyn: Farragut

 The central section of East Flatbush is called Farragut.
-Farragut is roughly bounded by Cortelyou Road and Holy Cross Cemetery to the north, Kings Highway to the east, Brooklyn Avenue on the west and the LIRR Bay Ridge Branch to the south.
+Farragut is roughly bounded by Cortelyou Road and Holy Cross Cemetery to the north, Kings Highway to the east, Brooklyn Avenue on the west, and the LIRR Bay Ridge Branch to the south.
 Farragut was originally part of the colonial Town of Flatbush, and was named for American Civil War Admiral David Farragut.
 The area was largely populated by Jews and Italians before 1950.
 By the 1990s, African Americans became a majority, along with many immigrants from the West Indies.

 Farragut is adjacent to Paerdegat Woods, a formerly wooded area near Paerdegat Basin where real-estate developer Fred Trump constructed housing in the 1940s.
 Farragut also contains Flatbush Gardens (formerly named Vanderveer Estates), a 59-building complex erected in 1949.
 Vanderveer Estates was built on the site of the old Flatbush Water Works.
 The complex is one of the largest privately held working-class housing complexes in New York City, and owned in part by David Bistricer.
 Notable people who once lived in Vanderveer Estates include Barbra Streisand and Michael K. Williams.

 Remsen Village

 Remsen Village has been described as a "subsection of the larger East Flatbush neighborhood," with an estimated 60,000 residents. but is also sometimes considered its own neighborhood and also as "Rugby-Remsen Village".
-The origin of using the name Remsen Village seems to be in the mid-1990s, and it was referred as such through the 21st century.
+The origin of using the name Remsen Village seems to be in the mid-1990s.
 Remsen Village's population is over one third of that of Brooklyn Community Board 17, which consists entirely of East Flatbush and its subsections.

 The name "Rugby" was described in 2016 by the New York Times as "the old name for the area."
 It persists as the name of a road in East Flatbush, as well as a library branch in eastern East Flatbush.
+The name "Rugby" was chosen by developers in the 1890s.